 A woman who illegally bred and sold puppies using fake Kennel Club paperwork has been jailed.

-Up to 39 puppies, many with health problems, were seized from Esther Titterton's home in Stafford.
+A number of puppies, many with health problems, were seized from Esther Titterton's home in Stafford.

 Trading Standards officers also found false vaccination certificates, which along with the Kennel Club papers were used to dupe customers.

 Titterton admitted 13 fraud charges and was jailed for 18 months.
 All the puppies have since gone to new homes.

 The 26-year-old was sentenced at Stafford Crown Court on Tuesday having previously pleaded guilty to 11 charges of dishonestly making false representation to make gain for herself and two others relating to an item used in the committing of fraud and her business being used to commit fraud.